jordynsg06/Jordyn_Lab1_v2/Jordyn_Lab1_v2/README.md

 # Jordyn Grace - Lab 1

 ## About This Project
-This is a simple C++ console application created fot Git Lab 1.
+This is a simple C++ console application created for Git Lab 1.

 ## What I Learned
 - How to create a Git respitory in visual Studio